The Cordova Iceworm Festival

 Fairbanks had its winter dog races, Anchorage had their winter King and Queen celebration and even North Pole had their Santa Claus, but what do we have?
 Something about fish or crabs just did not seem to spark and then someone suggested iceworms.

 We were surrounded by glaciers and two of the biggest glaciers in Alaska were “ours” just 50 miles down the only road toward the Copper River Delta, the Miles and Childs glaciers, and besides there really are iceworms.

 The idea grew and how to make an iceworm became the main topic.

-We all went home that night with that problem n our heads.
-I do not remember who came up with the idea but we all joined in on it and by using hula-hoops and sheets we formed the body.
+We all went home that night with that problem in our heads.
+I do not remember who came up with the idea, but we all joined in on it and by using hula-hoops and sheets we formed the body.
 The head was made from chicken wire with a paper-mâché dragon head painted on it.
-We got volunteers from the high school to be the legs and so we had our iceworm and had our winter celebration.
+We got volunteers from the high school to be the legs, and so we had our iceworm and had our winter celebration.

-"Mudhole" Smith said he would give special rates for people flying in from Anchorage. and we invited Mr. Ernie Bell, from the State Capitol to be our special guest, to hand out awards.
+“Mudhole” Smith said he would give special rates for people flying in from Anchorage.
+We also invited Mr. Ernie Bell, from the State Capitol, to be our special guest, to hand out awards.

-We had a "penny dig" where $10.00 worth of pennies was mixed up in a huge pile of saw dust and kids dug through and could keep what money they found.
+We had a “penny dig” where $10.00 worth of pennies were mixed up in a huge pile of saw dust and kids dug through and could keep what money they found.

 We also had a beard growing contest, and guys were fined if they did not grow a beard.
 It was a huge success with quite a few people flying in to join in the festivities.
 The parade was held on Main Street and the boardwalks were lined with people.